nori-dot-eco/contracts/docs/Market.md

 enough carbon removals for sale to fulfill the order the transaction will revert.

 <i>See [here](https://docs.openzeppelin.com/contracts/4.x/api/token/erc20#IERC20-approve-address-uint256-) for
 more.
-The message sender must have granted approval to this contract to authorize this market to transfer the sender's supported ERC20 tokens to complete the purchase.
+The purchaser must have granted approval to this contract to authorize this market to transfer their supported ERC20 tokens to complete the purchase.
 A certificate is issued by the Certificate contract to the specified recipient and the ERC20 tokens are distributed to the supplier(s) of the carbon removal as well as potentially to the RestrictedNORI contract that controls any restricted portion of the ERC20 owed to the supplier.